JABSOM Admissions Requirements

 JABSOM subscribes to the philosophy that a physician should be broadly educated, able not only to understand and manage the physical part of the human body but also the social, cultural, and psychological components.
 Therefore, applicants are encouraged to obtain a broad education in the humanities and in the social and behavior sciences, in addition to satisfying the more specific basic science requirements set forth below.
 Each applicant must meet the minimum requirements.

 - Must complete 90 college-level semester credit hours (or 135 quarter hours) from a regionally accredited U.S. institution or a similarly accredited institution in Canada.
-Completed coursework to include:
+Credit hours from institutions outside of the U.S. and Canada will not be accepted.
+JABSOM will not accept credit evaluations from third-party credentialing services.

-Due to the COVID-19 pandemic, JABSOM will accept online lab courses from 2020 – Spring 2022 until further notice.
+Due to the COVID-19 pandemic, JABSOM will continue to accept online lab courses from 2020 – until further notice.
 Online lab courses may be used towards fulfilling prerequisite requirements for General Biology, General Physics, General Chemistry, and Organic Chemistry as outlined below:

 JABSOM Essential Functions Policy: